Mesoscale two-sample testing for networks: Mesoscale testing methodology

-Note that the blocks of \eqref{block_svd} are not the SVD's of the individual blocks, as the first and third factors of each are in general not orthonormal.
-Moreover, the block corresponding to $\mathcal{S}$ may have lower rank than the entire matrix.
-Denote this rank by $d_{\mathcal{S}} \leq d_*$.
-From \eqref{ncp}, we see that the maximum non-centrality parameter can be achieved with $d = \min\{d_{\mathcal{S}},r,c\}$, with additional projection dimensions only increasing the test degrees of freedom.
+Note that the blocks of \eqref{block_svd} are not the SVD's of the individual blocks, as first and third factors of each are in general not orthonormal.
+Moreover, the rank $d_{\mathcal{S}}$ of the block corresponding to $\mathcal{S}$ may be smaller than $d_*$.
+By \eqref{ncp}, the non-centrality parameter is maximized by projections of dimension $d = \min\{d_{\mathcal{S}},r,c\}$, with additional projection dimensions only increasing the test degrees of freedom.

-As discussed above, the oracle projections can be directly recovered from the singular subspaces of $\Theta^{(1)} - \Theta^{(2)}$.
-Define

-where $\dagger$ denotes the Moore-Penrose pseudoinverse.
-The following two propositions show conditions on $\Theta^{(1)} - \Theta^{(2)}$ under which $\mathbb{T}$ can be used to recover the oracle projections.